BlueOceanArcticTeam/quizTheWorld/README.md

 2) Run webpack to bundle by running `npm run build`

+3) Create a file in the root project folder called '.env'.
+Inside that file input your password for postgres in the following format: PASSWORD= 'your password'

-3) Time to populate the database.
+4) Time to populate the database.
 Make sure you have postgres installed on your computer and run `npm run load`

-4) Create a file in the root project folder called '.env'.
-Inside that file input your password for postgres in the following format: PASSWORD= '<your password>'

 5) Finally use `npm start` to start the server, navigate to the page on your favorite browser, and enjoy the knowledge!
 ---